rapmd73/JackrabbitRelay/README.md

         example, if you want to purchase BCH/BTC using the price value of BTC, then you specify your amout in the quote currency.

+    Leverage

+        For binanceusdm and ftx, this sets the leverage amount

+    Margin

+        For binanceusdm, this sets the margin to Crossed or Isolated.

 ## Logging

 Below are examples of the log files.